sebastiantoh/tp/docs/UserGuide.md

     * `n/` for name
     * `e/` for email address

-* If `ORDER` is present, `ORDER` must exactly match `desc`.
+* If `ORDER` is present, `ORDER` must exactly match `desc` and the contacts will be sorted in reverse alphabetical order.

-* If `ORDER` is absent, contacts will be sorted in alphabetical order.
-Otherwise, contacts will be sorted in reverse alphabetical order.
+* Otherwise, the contacts will be sorted in alphabetical order.

-* The sorting order is case insensitive.
+* The sorting order is case insensitive. e.g. A contact with the name 'Alex' is equivalent to a contact with the name 'alex' in the sorting process.

-* The sorted result will last until other contact commands (except `contact delete`) are executed.
+* The sorted result will only last until other contact commands except `contact delete` are executed.

 **Example**:
 Let's say you want to see your contacts in reverse alphabetical order based on their name.